bharmour

 On another day, I was taken to their ancestral home in another village, some 20 min drive from Bharmour.

-If you love not only the landscape and serenity of the hills, but also appreciate the intricacies of the village culture, the warmth of the Himachali people, and the delectable taste of their lifestyle, such an experience can be a memorable event of the lifetime.
+If you love not only the landscape and serenity of the hills, but also appreciate the intricacies of the village culture, the warmth of the Himachali people, and the delectable taste of their lifestyle, such an experience can be a memorable event of a lifetime.

 To experience the hospitality of locals is certainly a reason to visit Bharmour.